Kin1009/minicomputer/README.md

     if res:
         parse(cmd)
 prg: start writing program

 rst: reset program

 run: run program, can be used multiple times in a row

 hlp: show help

 clr: clear screen (windows only)

 ext: exit

-or you could read my documentation.
+Or you could read my documentation.
 # Files
 app.py: The full kernel.

-asm.py: The ASM version of the parser. binary.py: The core version, only supports binary (1s and 0s type)
+asm.py: The ASM version of the parser.

+binary.py: The core version, only supports binary (1s and 0s type)